 First Credit (Pakistan) Performance

-On a scale of 0 to 100, First Credit holds a performance score of 3.
-The firm shows a Beta (market volatility) of -0.61, which means possible diversification benefits within a given portfolio.
+The firm shows a Beta (market volatility) of -0.44, which means possible diversification benefits within a given portfolio.
 As returns on the market increase, returns on owning First Credit are expected to decrease at a much lower rate.
 During the bear market, First Credit is likely to outperform the market.
-Please check First Credit's semi variance, and the relationship between the maximum drawdown and accumulation distribution , to make a quick decision on whether First Credit's price patterns will revert.
+First Credit And right now shows a risk of 5.76%.
+Please confirm First Credit And maximum drawdown, accumulation distribution, relative strength index, as well as the relationship between the semi variance and day typical price , to decide if First Credit And will be following its price patterns.

 Risk-Adjusted Performance